1975 Atlantic hurricane season: Hurricane Gladys

-Tropical Depression Seventeen
+Tropical Depression Eighteen

 A tropical depression developed in the southern Gulf of Mexico about 125 mi northwest of Campeche City in Mexico on October 14.
 Moving around the western periphery of a subtropical ridge, the depression intensified while moving northeast towards the central Gulf Coast of the United States due to an advancing cold front.
 However, the depression remained below tropical storm status, peaking with maximum sustained winds of 35 mph.
 Early on October 17, the depression made landfall near Cocodrie, Louisiana.
 Shortly thereafter, the depression became an extratropical cyclone as it through the Southeast and Mid-Atlantic states, before moving offshore New England.

 Heavy rains fell along the frontal boundary ahead of the system, with a peak total of 9.01 in of precipitation observed in Aimwell, Louisiana.
 Flooding occurred across eastern Louisiana, central Mississippi, the western Florida Panhandle, central Tennessee, western Virginia, and eastern New York.
 In Jackson, Mississippi, the heavy precipitation established a new daily rainfall record for October 16 and a new 24-hour rainfall record for the month of October.
 Eight bridges were damaged in Jackson County, Tennessee, due to the floods.
 Heavy rains left heavy damage to the soybean and corn crops in Hickman and Marion counties in Tennessee.
 Six tornadoes were reported in association with this tropical depression, including two in Alabama, two in northwest Florida, and two in North Carolina.
 One person died due to flooding in Mississippi.